End-to-end deep meta modelling to calibrate and optimize energy consumption and comfort: Related works

 If these articles justify the use of metamodels, the question of which type of model to choose remains.
 In an in-depth review, \cite{roman2020application} compares standard statistical models, such as polynomial regression, multivariate adaptive regression splines, Gaussian processes or Decision Trees, in the context of building performance simulation.
 Artificial Neural Networks models stand out as a particularly relevant alternative, but are often presented in their most simple, time independent form, such as the FFN used in \cite{Bre2020AnEM}.
-Although they may yield accurate predictions in some frameworks, these neural networks are not adapted to time series problems, and are usually substituted for there sequential counterparts, such as recurrent or convolutional based approaches.
+Although they may yield accurate predictions in some frameworks, these neural networks handle every time step independently, and are thus not adapted to time series problems.
+They are usually substituted for their sequential counterparts, such as recurrent or convolutional based approaches, as demonstrated by the authors of \cite{SendraArranz2020ALS}.
+In their paper, they explored various architectures of Long Short Term Memory models, in order to predict HVAC consumption in buildings.
 Therefore, designing metamodels for building calibration and optimization is likely to benefit from such recurrent and attention-based models.

 Recurrent Neural Network (RNN) were first introduced as a more suited architecture for dealing with time varying input patterns \cite{Mozer1989AFB}.
 By replacing buffer based approaches with an updated context state, RNN are able to solve time series problems with short time dependencies, but are lackluster in problems requiring long term memory due to vanishing and exploding gradient \cite{Bengio1994LearningLD}.
-Long Short Term Memory proposed in \cite{Hochreiter1997LongSM} aim at bridging that gap by enforcing error flow throughout time in the network.
+The Long Short Term Memory (LSTM) model proposed in \cite{Hochreiter1997LongSM} aims at bridging that gap by enforcing error flow throughout time in the network.
 The LSTM architecture was modified in \cite{Cho2014LearningPR} in order to simplify its implementation and improve computation times, resulting in a novel model called Gated Recurrent Unit (GRU).
 In parallel to these advances on recurrent architectures, Convolutional Neural Networks (CNN), rendered popular by \cite{Krizhevsky2012ImageNetCW} for image classification, have been adapted to time series problem.
 The approaches proposed in \cite{Jzefowicz2016ExploringTL,Kim2016CharacterAwareNL} outperformed traditional Natural Language Processing (NLP) models by replacing the embedding layer with a character-level convolutional layer.